flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/altnlaw.md

 - Failure of both ELACs
 - Failure of one elevator
 - Failure of one sidestick
-- Failure of 2 IRs
+- Failure of 2 IRs (self detected)
 - Loss of ELAC 1 **and** either green or yellow hydraulic system
 - Loss of ELAC 2 **and** the blue hydraulic system
 - Loss of all Spoilers
 - Loss of all three SECs
+- Jam of THS

 Following failures will lead to the activation of [Alternate Law with reduced protection and mechanical yaw control](#Alternate-Law-with-Reduced-Protection)